You are viewing a story from harrypotterfanfiction.com

 “Obliviation is not something that I ever expected or asked for.
 My lawyers had never heard of such a thing and thought it a wonderful bonus of mercy on the judge’s part.
 But I think the judge did it to make himself famous.
 Not only is he the judge that brought the highest Death Eaters to justice, but he wanted to add in a controversial and shocking measure to it so that instead of people talking about us, they would talk about him and his sentencing.
 It wasn’t for mercy.
 It was his own selfish ambition for infamous popularity.”

 “You didn’t have anything to do with it?
-People say that he must have been bribed into doing it and that it is sick and twisted that you won’t remember a day of suffering.
+People say that the judge must have been bribed into doing it and that it is sick and twisted that you won’t remember a day of suffering.
 That it is not justice at all.
 That you will learn nothing.
 And that you should have it much worse.”

 “Speaking of your own feelings, aren’t you?”